znrm/speq/README.md

 Speq is loosely based on the given-when-then or arrange-act-assert testing pattern.
 Speq's design choices are guided by the competing motivations of having tests be as short and simple as possible while maintaining the flexibility to be as descriptive as needed.

-A speq should ask the question or indicate whatan action should do.
-The simplest way to achieve this is to describe the behavior followed by a code block that returns true or false.

-This can be achieved with the method `speq`, the simplest construct in Speq.
+In contrast to similar tools, speqs are typically framed as _questions_ about a program's behavior rather than _descriptions_ of what it does.
+If descriptions are preferred, this can still be achieved with the method `speq`, which accepts a string and a code block that should evaluate to true or false.

 ```ruby
 speq '2 is prime' { prime?(2) }